ThePhD/future_cxx/papers/source/C - typeof.md

 ### Qualifiers - The Solution

 Originally, the idea of a `_Typeof` and an `_Unqual_typeof` was explored.
 This was a tempting direction but ultimately unsuitable as it duplicated functionality with a slight caveat and did not have a targeted purpose.
-A much better set name for the functionality is `_Typeof` and `_Remove_quals`. `_Typeof` is an all-qualifier-preserving type reproduction (or pass-through if a type is given) of the expression.
+A much better set name for the functionality is `_Typeof` and `remove_quals`. `_Typeof` is an all-qualifier-preserving type reproduction of the expression (or pass-through if a type is given) .
 It suitably envelopes the total space of existing practice.
 The only reason `_Unqual_typeof` would exist is to... well, remove qualifiers.
-It only makes sense to just name it appropriately, then: `_Remove_quals` is the name!
-It has identical functionality to the previously talked about `_Unqual_typeof` but with the massive benefit that:
+It only makes sense to just name it appropriately by using `remove_quals` as a keyword.
+The benefits of choosing this name are also clear:

-- there are no search hits for this in searching the ACT database (catalogue of Debian/Fedora/etc. open source packages and their code); and,
+- there are no search hits for `remove_quals` in searching the ACT database (catalogue of Debian/Fedora/etc. open source packages and their code) (December 5th, 2020); and,
-- there are no search hits for this in the entirety of GitHub save for 4 instances of Python Code.
+- there are no search hits for `remove_quals` in the entirety of GitHub save for 4 instances of Python Code (December 5th, 2020).

-This means that we need not entertain the idea of a special keyword and can simply directly name it `remove_quals` in the code instead, saving ourselves a massive debate about what should and should not be a keyword.
+This means that we need not entertain the idea of needing a header or some other choice and can simply directly name `remove_quals` as a keyword in the code instead, saving ourselves a massive debate about what should and should not be a keyword.

 ### In General

 Separately, we should consider a Macro Programming facility for C that can address larger questions.
 This paper strives to focus on the material gains from existing practice and the pitfalls of said existing practice.
-Therefore, this paper proposes only `_Typeof` and `_Remove_quals`.
+Therefore, this paper proposes only `_Typeof` (of some flavor) and `remove_quals`.

 After this paper is handled, further research should be given to handling qualifiers, function types, and arrays in Macros for generic programming.
-Further research should be done in the area of conversions, which may aid in ABI issues from, e.g., certain function names creating ABI problems (c.f. the entire `intmax_t` discussion[^N2498] currently in deadlock right now). `_ExtInt`[^N2590] also brings up interesting consequences for `_Generic`, with respect to how to match various types of `_ExtInt` without having to write out a truly enormous list of explicit bit size associations, from 1 to some large `N`.
-Answering those questions may prove useful, but this paper does not explore any further than the existing practice.
+This paper focuses only on what we can find existing practice for.